My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 I’ve since learned a lot about photography in general, and food photography in particular.
-And there has never been a time where the resources have been so readily available and abundant.
+I found most of the information online.
+There has never been a time where the resources have been so readily available and abundant.
 And yes, it might just be the problem: the food photography classes are too abundant and you just don’t know where to start.
 So I thought I would share with you my favorite resources, from the basic photography classes to the professional level food photography and business of photography classes.

-Their classes are a little more specific and the very cool thing about them is that you can ask questions directly through the live chat since they are broadcasted live.
-Once the broadcast is over and recorded, you can purchase the class, and watch it at your own pace.
+Their classes are a little more specific.
+The very cool thing about them is that you can ask questions directly through the live chat since they are broadcasted live.
+Once the broadcast is over and recorded, you can purchase the class and watch it at your own pace.
 Most of what I know about product photography and artificial lighting I learned on CreativeLive.
-I cannot recommend enough Don Gianatti’s class on product photography and all of Mark Wallace materials.
+I cannot recommend Don Gianatti’s class on product photography enough!
+I’m also a big fan of all of Mark Wallace’s materials.
 Whether you want to become a landscape, fine art, wedding, portrait or commercial photographer, there is a class for you.

-Rachel, from TwoLovesStudio, is one of my favorite photographer and the author of (in my opinion) the best food photography classes.
-I have watched a lot of classes on food photography, but I find that a lot of them are too basic and often geared towards food bloggers rather than food photographers.
-Rachel published one e-book, the Art of Light (do yourself a favor a get a copy right now, this is the most inspiring book I have ever read about “seeing the light” in photography), and 2 online classes: Composition Essentials and Lightroom Masterclass.
+Rachel from TwoLovesStudio is one of my favorite photographers and the creator of (in my opinion) the best food photography classes.
+A lot changed for me after I discovered her materials.
+I’d watched a lot of classes on food photography, but many of them were quite basic and geared towards food bloggers, not photographers.
+Rachel’s e-book, the Art of Light, is the most inspiring book I have ever read about “seeing the light” in photography.
+Do yourself a favor: go and get a copy right now.
+I’ve also taken 2 online classes by her: Composition Essentials and Lightroom Masterclass.
 They are both the most complete and in depth classes in their respective fields.

 All her classes come with access to her Facebook group Food Blogger Entrepreneurs Academy, where she personally answers questions and gives feedback.
 It also includes a weekly Q & A session.
-If you want the top of the top, you can sign up for Food Blogger Insiders, her coaching program, where you have direct access to her through Voxer and as well as a weekly coaching session.
-This program is still in beta phase right now and will be launched in the next few months.
-As a beta tester, I can tell you that this is worth every penny and the wealth of knowledge that Dani shares and the accountability she holds me to has done wonders to get my business to the next level.
+If you want the top of the top, you can sign up for Food Blogger Insiders, her coaching program.
+You’ll have direct access to her through Voxer and as well as a weekly coaching session.
+I was a part of the beta testing group, and I can tell you that this is worth every penny.
+The wealth of knowledge that Dani shares and the accountability she holds me to has done wonders to get my business to the next level.